edenreich/microservices-templates/rust/examples/go/README.md

 ## gRPC Go Client Example

-This example shows how to use gRPC Rust client to send requests to the server.
+This example shows how to use gRPC Go client to send requests to the server.

 ### Generate gRPC Go code